sarahdobson/piv-guides/_userconfig/1_nss.md

 10. Perform a _gpupdate /force_ on the test client machine and restart it.
 (You can also just run the BAT file.)
 11. Open Firefox and go to _Tools_ **>** _Options_ **>** _Advanced_ **>** _Encryption_ tab **>** _Certificates_ pane.
 Click the _View Certificates button_.
 12. Scroll to [your organization’s] Root CA.
-13. Remove an issued CA certificate:
+13. Remove an issued CA certificate: **This final step doesn't make any sense in terms of automating the distribution of CA certificates into the NSS Trust Store.
+This needs to be addressed.**

 ```